keithmburu/courses/2019-ai/programming2.2.md

   As is, our model yields about 10% accuracy, which is random, but you likely found that using different activations and/or loss functions raised the accuracy significantly.

-The model as is attempts to use **wx** + *b* predict the correct class and fails miserably.
+The model as is attempts to use **wx** + *b* to predict the correct class and fails miserably.
 There are a number of problems with the initial architecture for this particular problem.
 We can do significantly better adding a soft activation function in place of the linear one.

 In class, we discussed the **sigmoid** activation function, which we could use with some modifications.
 It's also common to use the **softmax** activation function, which assigns each class a probability between 0 and 1, where all of the probabilities sum to 1.